tonimichel/django-choicer/README.rst

 Getting started
 ----------------

-Imagin we got a model called Subscription providing a field state.
+Imagine we got a model called Subscription providing a field state.

 models: